krishna31102004/mnist-handwritten-digit-recognition-clean/README.md

 Contributions are welcome!
 If you have suggestions or improvements, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or further discussion, please contact Krishna Balaji at [your.email@example.com] or visit my [GitHub profile](https://github.com/krishna31102004).
+For any questions or further discussion, please contact Krishna Balaji at [krishna311004@gmail.com] or visit my [GitHub profile](https://github.com/krishna31102004).

 ```